-Stocks edge higher, but inflation jitters remain
+Stocks waver as inflation jitters persist

 Bond yields surged as investors priced in rate hikes, with the yield on the 10-year U.S. Treasury note sailing past 2 percent to a multiyear high.

+Despite a positive start to trading, the tech-heavy Nasdaq and S&P 500 turned negative and were both down about 0.2 percent late morning.
+The Dow hung onto its meager gains and had advanced a little more than 80 points.

-After waffling in premarket trading, the major indexes turned positive at the open, led by the tech-heavy Nasdaq, which advanced about 0.3 percent.
-Still, all three remain in negative territory for 2022: the Nasdaq, which has been hit hard as investors rotated away from pricey tech stocks, is down more than 9 percent year to date according to MarketWatch.
+All three indexes remain in negative territory for 2022: the Nasdaq, which has been hit hard as investors rotated away from pricey tech stocks, is down more than 9 percent year to date according to MarketWatch.
 The S&P 500 has erased more than 5.5 percent this year, and the Dow more than 3 percent.

 Cboe’s VIX, dubbed Wall Street’s fear gauge, has jumped 30 percent in the past month.